braintree/custom-actions-docs/guides/payment-context.md

 ## Accessing the payment context

-After creating a payment context, it can be retrieved using the node query, and the payment context ID provided after creation:
+After creating a payment context, it can be retrieved using a [node query](https://graphql.braintreepayments.com/guides/node_query/), and the payment context ID provided after creation:

 ### Mutation